bapjiws/elasticsearch_presentation/slides.md

     ]
 }
 ```
-This document will be flattened as we described previously, but the result will look like this:
+The result will look like this:

 ```
 {